 The applicants that fulfill the above requirement of previous studies are ranked according to the criteria below.

-For questions concerning studies or academic evaluation of the programme, please contact Programme Manager Anna-Mari Saari, [email protected].
+In case of programme-specific questions and inquiries, please contact IDBM Programme Manager Anna-Mari Saari, [email protected].

 Get to know us